cirosantilli/linux-cheat/video.md

 - CRF 20 = 2141 MB
 - CRF 16 = 4503 MB

-my results:

-    HandBrakeCLI -B 160 -e x264 -f mkv -i /media/DVDVolume -m -o ~/out.mkv -q 20 -s 1,2,3

-- initial length: 2:16
-- conversion time: 4 hours
-- final size: 2Gb
-- quality: same as original

-    HandBrakeCLI -B 160 -e x264 -f mkv -i /media/DVDVolume -m -o ~/out.mkv -q 22 -s 1,2,3

-- initial length: 2:16
-- conversion time: 2:23
-- final size: 2Gb
-- quality: same as original

-to get subtitles: must extract the image subtitles with some other tool and do OCR

 #mkvtools

-see info about a:
+See info about a:

     mkvinfo 1.mkv

-extracts tracks 3 and 4:
+Extracts tracks 3 and 4:

-    t="3:ita 4:eng"
-    mkvextract tracks 1.mkv $t
+    mkvextract tracks 1.mkv 3:ita 4:eng

-save 3 to eng.$ext or str, 3 to `chi.$ext`
+Save 3 to eng.$ext or str, 3 to `chi.$ext`

-where ext is the extension of the contained audio
+Where ext is the extension of the contained audio

-we know those are subtitles from mkinfo
+We know those are subtitles from mkinfo

 - 3:asdf means track 3, asdf is the output name

-the type is that contained in the tracks, not necessarily srt,
+The type is that contained in the tracks, not necessarily srt,

+The output may be an vobsub idx + sub or srt depending on what is contained in the mkv.
-maybe vobsub idx + sub if you want srt from vobsub, try vobsub2srt
+If you want srt from vobsub, try vobsub2srt.

 #vobsub2srt

-uses tesseract for the ocr: this means you must install tesseract lanugages
+Uses tesseract for the ocr: this means you must install tesseract lanugages.

-for chinese, must symlink

-see tesseract for installing the languages
+Make sure that the lang name matches that of the tesseract languages installed.
+For example, for Chinese, there was confusion between `zh` and `ch` and it may be necessary to do some corrective symlinking.

+For a language to be recognized, you must have the tesseract language installed.

-    vobsub2srt --langlist 1 #view available languages inside a.sub a.idx pair
+List available languages inside `eng.sub` and `eng.idx` pair:

-    l=en
-    f=
+    vobsub2srt --langlist eng

+TODO: a sub idx pair can contain multiple languages?
+Id contains metadata indicating the language?

+Convert

-    vobsub2srt --lang "$l" "$f"
+    vobsub2srt --lang en eng

-takes `eng.sub` and `eng.idx` and makes `eng.srt` with ocr
+Takes an `eng.sub` and `eng.idx` pair and outputs `eng.srt`。

 `en` or `0` were taken from `--langlist`

-don't know what to do if two subs for the same language such as
-    simplified and traditional chinese, both of which get zh output goes to a.str.
+Don't know what to do if two subs for the same language such as simplified and traditional chinese, both of which get zh output goes to `a.str`.

-don't forget to rename output as as a.eng.srt before going to the next language.
+Don't forget to rename output as as a.eng.srt before going to the next language.

 #srtmerge

-merge two srt files
+Merge two srt files.

+Install via pip:

     suto pip install srtmerge

-subtitles that happen at the same time are put one on top of the other
+Subtitles that happen at the same time are put one on top of the other.

-great for language learning if you have multisubs
+Great for language learning.

     srtmerge a b ab

 #guvcview

-view + record video/audio with webcam
+View and record video audio from a webcam.